Framework-R-D/phlex-design/doc/algorithms.rst

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS(m)`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
 A registration statement contains a series of chained *clauses*, starting with a :cpp:`with(...)` clause.

-.. admonition:: Chris Green
-   :class: admonition-chg

-   What significance does the ordering have beyond the first :cpp:`with(...)` or :cpp:`make(...)`?
-   Is this enforced?
-   If so, is this at compile time, configuration time or run time?

 In the case of a transform, six pieces of information are provided in the registration statement:

 1. The algorithm/HOF operator to be used